Soil Moisture Method Results

 Albedo

-Fraction of solar radiation striking a land class that is reflected--albedo increases as snow accumulates
+Fraction of solar radiation striking a land class that is reflected -- albedo increases as snow depth increases

 Solar Radiation